martingraham/vesper/README.md

 Libraries
 ---------
 Vesper uses D3, JQuery, Leaflet and an adapted version of JSZip.
-And some of our own libraries.
-We did experiment with a load more libraries but they either didn't add much or we were importing them for just one function (most of which we usually found we could do in JQuery later).
+And one of our own libraries.

 Runnables
 ---------